 2. Add vegetables like potatoes later.

-Slow-cooking chunks of potatoes or other starchy vegetables for a long period of time will turn them to an unpleasant mush.
+Slow-cooking chunks of potatoes, carrots, broccoli or other vegetables for a long period of time will turn them to an unpleasant mush.
 If your Dutch oven recipe calls for adding certain vegetables later in the cooking time, do the same thing with the slow cooker and add it halfway or two-thirds into the cooking time.

 3. Brown, sear and sauté separately first.